from (Lynch & Park, 2017):

 Part b

-Write the inverse kinematics solution as a function of the target point and the following decision parameters:
+Write the inverse kinematics solution as a function of the target point

-The four solutions have a distinct geometrical interpretation of the manipulator’s pose.
+- The four solutions have a distinct geometrical interpretation of the manipulator’s pose.